-Mike Vax Review from the First Annual West Chester University Trumpet Festival (pdf link below)
+From the First Annual West Chester University Trumpet Festival

 The culmination of “Trumpet Fest” was Jazz legend Mike Vax with one of the most anticipated clinics of the day.
 Vax launched into his informal discussion of what he has learned over his extensive, fifty-year career.
 He mentioned that during his career he has never been without work, attributing this amazing fact to his philosophy: “Know what to do to make people happy.”